formlio/forml/docs/provider.rst

 In addition to the existing providers, users might find themselves requiring to implement their bespoke instances.
-To avoid having to always release and deploy these providers as true code artifacts, ForML allows to alternatively treat them in rather more configuration-like manner.
+To avoid having to always release and deploy these providers as true code artifacts, ForML allows to alternatively treat them in a rather more configuration-like manner.

 For this purpose, the standard :ref:`config directories <platform-config>` are valid locations for hosting python modules with bespoke provider implementations available to the particular runtime